 Exercise closing dyke passages in Delfzijl

-On Thursday evening, September 21, from 5:00 p.m. to 10:00 p.m., the Noorderzijlvest Water Authority and the Hunze en Aa’s Water Authority will practice the annual closure of the dyke passages, the coupures, in Delfzijl.
+On Thursday evening, September 21, from 5:00 p.m. to 10:00 p.m., Noorderzijlvest Water Authority the Hunze en Aa’s Water Board will be conducting a drill to close the annual dyke passages, known as “coupures,” in Delfzijl.

 The exercise is part of the emergency response organization's preparations.
 We do this every year before the storm season.
 This allows us to keep our knowledge and skills regarding closure up to date.
 Thanks in part to the work of the water authority , we water authority waterproofing the future in the area.
 The safety of our residents and businesses is paramount.